Here are the stadiums Manchester United are going to visit on away days in the 2022/23 season:

-Leicester City play their home games in the King Power Stadium.
+Leicester City play their home games at King Power Stadium.
 In 2016, the Foxes astonishingly lifted the Premier League trophy at the ground.

 Some Leicester fans refer to the stadium as Filbert Way.
 The home supporters can get pretty loud at times.
-However, Man United have been able to tame the Foxes at the King Power over the years.
+However, Man United have been able to tame the Foxes at their home ground over the years.